BioData-Club/dataDonutsJeffLeek/README.md

 To kick things off we've posted an overview and some responses to three topics covered in the book:  **Data Sharing, Social Media, and Preprints**.

-#### Navigate to the Issues tab in this repository to read and contribute to the conversation.
+#### Navigate to the Issues tab in this repository to read and contribute to the conversation, or just show up on Thursday.

 Here are a few questions to kick things off: